 On the other hand, it can be very difficult to accept changes when your relationship is well established.
 You may be wondering how you could possibly cope without your partner or, even in the short term, manage day-to-day practical issues, such as childcare and housework.

-Be mindful about the impact on you and how you feel.
-It is important to look after yourself; partners have told us that they find it useful to make time for themselves.
-This can be difficult in the beginning, but once you've come to terms with the impact of the illness and how it has effected your daily life, making time for yourself may become something you really need and value.
+Be mindful of the impact on you and how you feel.
+It is important to look after yourself.
+Partners have told us that they find it useful to make time for themselves.
+This can be difficult in the beginning, but once you've come to terms with the impact of the illness and how it has affected your daily life, making time for yourself may become something you need and value.
 This could be as simple as going out to see a friend once a week or spending an hour listening to music – whatever helps you relax and get some time out.

 You may find that both you and your partner have new roles within the relationship and household to adjust to.
 For example, you may be willing to take on more of the practical tasks that your partner may previously have been responsible for.
-Some women find it difficult to accept help, and it can be hard to adjust to a different role in the family or relationship; however, these may be temporary changes .
+Some women find it difficult to accept help, and it can be hard for them to adjust to a different role in the family or in your relationship.
+However, these may be temporary changes .
 Discussing changes with your partner before treatment starts will help both of you to adjust to your new roles and may help your partner feel less out of control as a result of her diagnosis.

 Even though you are not the person who has cervical cancer, you may be dealing with the stress of day-to-day life during diagnosis and treatment, and after the medical appointments finish.
-You will more than likely be confronted with the emotions of your partner and, of course, your own feelings towards life after diagnosis.
-If you feel you are suffering and struggling to cope there is support available and you can read more about this here.
+You are likely to be confronted with the emotions of your partner and, of course, your own feelings towards life after diagnosis.
+If you feel you are suffering and struggling to cope there is support available and you can read more about it on our support pages.